martin-g/avro-website/content/en/docs/Specification/_index.md

 * the string "a" as `{"string": "a"}` and
 * a Foo instance as `{"Foo": {...}}`, where `{...}` indicates the JSON encoding of a Foo instance.

 Note that the original schema is still required to correctly process JSON-encoded data.
-For example, the JSON encoding does not distinguish between int and long, float and double, records and maps, enums and strings, etc.
+For example, the JSON encoding does not distinguish between _int_ and _long_, _float_ and _double_, records and maps, enums and strings, etc.

 #### Single-object encoding
 In some situations a single Avro serialized object is to be stored for a longer period of time.
 One very common example is storing Avro records for several weeks in an [Apache Kafka](https://kafka.apache.org/) topic.